-Lying Area/Space Allowances E21 Sheep kept in dry lots must have access at all times to a lying area which is well-drained, well-maintained with dry bedding, and of sufficient size to accommodate all sheep lying down together in normal resting posture.
-Provisions must have been made for shade and misting or sprinkling systems.
-Shade structures must be designed to accommodate all animals together.
-Examples of this would be to allow animals back into the buildings or to utilize natural shade.
-Minimum recommendation for loafing space in loose housing is 15 sq. ft. per ewe. ☐ Yes ☐ No ☐ N/A /25 The em tall Housing phasis of freestall housing design is to maximize the comfort of the animal.
-Give nd bodyweights within and between flocks and individual breeds, it is difficult to p E22 In freestalls, stocking densities must be 1.1 ewes per available freestall.
-A "loafing" area must be provided.
-Unbedded areas must be slatted or of solid concrete, and slats must not result in injury to feet.
-Unbedded areas must be scraped at least daily.
-Ewes must be able to lie down in a normal position without risk of being walked on, stepped on, or kicked by other ewes.
-The stall must be constructed so that it prevents the animal from standing so far forward that it consistently soils the back of the stall.
-Ewes must be able to change position from standing to lying and vice versa in a normal manner without difficulty or injury, and with adequate space to allow the normal forward lunging motion during this maneuver.
-When lying, all of the ewe's body must be on the bed including the hocks and the udder.
-Freestalls must be designed to align a ewe properly, and must prevent interference with, or injury to, her neighbor or herself.
-The step between the freestall bed and the dung passage must avoid slurry being pushed into the bed during scraping and must encourage ewes to enter the cubicle head first.
+The emphasis of freesta/1 housing design is to maximize the comfort of the animal.
+Given the wide range of sizes and bodyweights within and between flocks and individual breeds, it is difficult to prescribe actual dimensions.

+E22 D In freestalls, stocking densities must be 1.1 ewes per available freestall.
+D A "loafing" area must be provided.
+D Unbedded areas must be slatted or of solid concrete, and slats must not result in injury to feet.
+D Unbedded areas must be scraped at least daily.
+D Ewes must be able to lie down in a normal position without risk of being walked on, stepped on, or kicked by other ewes.
+D The stall must be constructed so that it prevents the animal from standing so far forward that it consistently soils the back of the stall.
+D Ewes must be able to change position from standing to lying and vice versa in a normal manner without difficulty or injury, and with adequate space to allow the normal forward lunging motion during this maneuver.
+D When lying, all of the ewe's body must be on the bed including the hocks and the udder.
+D Freestalls must be designed to align a ewe properly, and must prevent interference with, or injury to, her neighbor or herself.
+D The step between the freestall bed and the dung passage must avoid slurry being pushed into the bed during scraping and must encourage ewes to enter the cubicle head first.
 The height of the step must not be such that it results in an increased incidence of concussion injuries to the hooves.
-Where problems do exist with free-stalls, through animals rejecting, becoming stuck in, or lying half-in and half-out of them, or with recurring injury as a result of poor design, professional advice must be sought for remedies, and records must be kept on file.
-Freestall housing must provide a clean, dry and comfortable bed, free from contamination with feces or urine.
-The slope from rear to front must be approximately 4%. ☐ Yes☐ No☐ N/A /25

-☐ Adequate clean bedding must be provided.
+D Where problems do exist with free-stalls, through animals rejecting, becoming stuck in, or lying half-in and half-out of them, or with recurring injury as a result of poor design, professional advice must be sought for remedies, and records must be kept on file.
+D Freestall housing must provide a clean, dry and comfortable bed, free from D Yes 0 No 0 NIA /25 be sought for remedies, and records must be kept on file. contamination with feces or urine.
+D The slope from rear to front must be approximately 4%.
+D Adequate clean bedding must be provided.